hyper63/workshops/hello-world/README.md

 import { hyper } from 'https://x.nest.land/hyper-connect@0.0.7/proxy.js'
 ```

-- call hyper.data.add to add the new character document
+- call `data.add` to add the new character document

 ``` js